tradingstrategy-ai/docs/source/overview/market-data-feeds.rst

 Explore data
 ------------

-You can explore `the available data on Trading Strategy trading view pages <https://tradingstrategy.ai/trading-view/exchanges>`_.
+You can explore `the available data on Trading Strategy market data pages <https://tradingstrategy.ai/trading-view/exchanges>`_.
 You will find the lists of decentralised exchanges, trading pairs, price charts and metadata.

 Not all trading pairs and tokens are included in the dataset.
 See :ref:`tracking` for more information about inclusion criteria.